slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On health

 Health is also an envy trigger.
-Normally what people really envy is self-control.
+Often what people really envy is self-control.

-HINTS: keeping health
+HINTS: How to keep health?

+- Exercise is king.
+Nutrition is queen. (follow your circadian rhythm, eat more real foods, and exercise more)
+- Balance on body training = flexibility (yoga or animal movements) + strength (weights).
+Minimum effective dose.
+- Intermittent fasting.
 - If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
-- intermittent fasting
-- napping: Take naps at work.
+Take naps at work.
 Apologize to no one.
-- Balance on body training = flexibility (yoga or animal movements) + strength (weights)
-- Exercise is king.
-Nutrition is queen. (follow your circadian rhythm, eat more real foods, and exercise more)
-- water, cold, hot, cold shower
-- minimum effective dose
-- Drinking alcohol borrows energy (and happiness) from tomorrow.

-> *'Don’t buy complexity; the simpler you make your training, the better the results become.' – Ryan Flaherty*

 > *'Memories need sleep to get consolidated.
 Sleep deprivation is bad for memory.
 Stress also.'*

-> *'If I knew I was going to live this long, I would have taken better care of myself.' -- Mickey Mantle*

 > *'There is no such thing as successful aging because aging is damage.' -- Art De Vany*

 > *'You weren’t made to spend 10 hours a day staring at a screen in a cubicle arguing over email.
 If you do this your body will fall apart.
 As your body falls apart so will your brain.
 As your brain goes so does your chances of success or happiness.' -- Allen Tucker'*

-the specifics are actually highly bio-individual.: What works for one person will not necessarily work for another, because every body is different.
-Your body responds to substances, sleep patterns, forms of exercise, and supplementation differently from your best friend’s body which responds differently from his girlfriend’s body.